tigerwins/AskApp/docs/README.md

 **Objective:** Questions can be tagged with multiple topics, and topics can be searched for, which displays all questions with the topic.

 ### Bonus Features (TBD)
-- [ ] Answer upvotes, order questions by popularity
+- [ ] Answer upvotes, order questions by popularity/recently updated
 - [ ] Recursive commenting
+- [ ] Infinite Scrolling
-- [ ] User profiles
+- [ ] OAuth with Google and Facebook